KingSwim404/software-engineer-manifesto/README.md

   - Hope that you not only understand, but also going to use this manifesto require yourself.

-- ### Hope someone can help translate into other languages , thanks
+- ### Hope someone can help translate into other languages and modify some grammatical mistakes, thanks